 At delivery, the exposed viscera should be immediately covered with a sterile, moist, nonadherent dressing (eg, medicated petrolatum gauze that can then be covered with plastic wrap) to maintain sterility and prevent evaporation.
 The infant should then be given IV fluids and broad-spectrum antibiotics (eg, ampicillin, gentamicin), and a nasogastric tube should be placed.
 The amount of fluids needed is typically significantly higher than that needed for a normal healthy neonate (1.5 to 2 times) because of excessive fluid loss from the exposed gut.

 The infant is evaluated for associated anomalies before surgical repair.
 Primary closure is done when feasible.
 When a large amount of bowel is exposed, the abdominal cavity may be too small to accommodate the viscera.
 In this case, the viscera are covered by a pouch or silo of polymeric silicone sheeting, which is progressively reduced in size over several days as the abdominal capacity slowly increases, until all of the viscera are enclosed within the abdominal cavity.
+More recently, sutureless repair of gastroschisis has been done using the umbilical cord or a synthetic dressing to cover the defect.
+More research is required to assess the effectiveness of this approach.

 It often takes several weeks before gastrointestinal function recovers and oral feedings can be given; occasionally, infants have long-term problems caused by abnormal intestinal motility.